ivanrad10/Multisig-Wallet-Programs/README.md

-# Multisig-Wallet-Programs# Multisig Wallet on Solana
+# Multisig Wallet on Solana

 This project implements a Multisig Wallet on Solana using the Anchor framework.
 A multisig wallet requires multiple signatures from predefined owners to approve and execute transactions, providing an additional layer of security.